ns-3e/obvia/backend/books/Interface.md

 # Books Module Interface

 ## Purpose
-The books module serves as the core data management system for book entities in Obvia.
+The books module serves as the core data management system for book entities in Preposition.
 It handles book metadata, author relationships, and provides the foundation for all book-related operations across the application.

 ## Responsibilities
 - **Book Entity Management**: Core book data model with normalized metadata